djedkare/problems/README.md

 and a function that turns a `'a Fmt.t` into a `'a -> string` removes most of the hassle (but still, why does `OUnit2` work with a different type of pretty-printer than `Format`/`Fmt`?
 Annoying...).

 ## Constructors
-... are uncurried by default, unlike in Haskell.
+... are uncurried, unlike in Haskell.

 ## Module Access
 For how far to the right of the dot does module access change the scope?
 I would have thought, just for the next "thing" (either a single identifier or an expression wrapped in parens), but at least for type constructors that doesn't seem to be the case: